yannvanhalewyn/yannvanhalewyn/README.md

-## Hey There, Let's Build Cool Stuff Together! 🚀

-Hey devs, product people and musicians! 👋 Are you on the lookout for a passionate software engineer and product developer to solve some problems?
-Well, look no further!
-I'm here and ready to dive into the world of innovative product development with you. 🛠️

-### About Me 🎸
+# Hi, I'm Yann 👋

+**Let's Build Beautiful Things Together! 🚀**

+Passionate about product development and automation I offer a wide spectrum of knowledge, experience and skills.
+From infrastructure to UI/UX.
+From conception to released product

+I combine my intuition with my experience to develop simplicity in complex systems in order to produce robust functional solutions.
+Additionally I leverage my passion and empathic strengths to optimise the experience of the end user.

 ---

+# 💼 Experience

-I'm a self thought software developer with 8+ years experience, 5+ are writing Clojure.
-Besides crafting code, I'm also have ambitions in the arts of music and am looking to combine both passions in a personal project.
+I'm a self thought software developer with 8+ years experience, 5+ were spent writing **Clojure / Clojurescript** as I believe this to be the best tool for many jobs.
+Besides that I have worked in just about any modern tech stack:

+- Ruby on/off Rails
+- Python
+- PHP
+- JavaScript (+React / React Native)
+- Node (+Express)
+- HTML/CSS (+portability / accessibility)
+- C, C++
+- Java / Kotlin / Scala
+- SQL: PostgresQL, MySQL, MariaDB and others
+- NoSQL: MongoDB, CouchDB, DynamoDB and others
+- Graph: Datomic, XTDB, Neo4j and others

+## Brightmotive

-#### Brightmotive: B2B carparts made easy 🚗
+**B2B carparts made easy** 🚗 [www.brightmotive.com](https://www.brightmotive.com)

-I spent over 5 years at Brightmotive ([www.brightmotive.com](https://www.brightmotive.com)), diving deep into APIs, databases, and microservice architectures but running in a monolith, because who wants to manage such an infrastructure!
-We aimed for a seamless user experience and made a great international product fueled by a shared love of building beautuful things.
+3+ years developing the system from greenfield stage to what is now an international competitive product.

+- B2B system for carpart wholesalers
+- Full stack Clojure / Clojurescript
+- 20+ API integrations
+- 60+ databases
+- Advanced secure configuration systems
+- Real time complex stock, routing and delivery time systems
+- 60+ tenants running large volumes of transanctions served by a handful of efficient servers
+- Daily releases
+- Full stack Clojure / Clojurescript
+- Service oriented system design but deployed as a single jar
+- Small team of only 2 - 3 developers

+## Pilloxa

-#### Pilloxa: making people healthier through technology 💊
+**Making people healthier through technology**  💊 [www.pilloxa.com](https://www.pilloxa.com)

-In the world of Medicinal Technologies, I later spent 1.5 years at Pilloxa ([www.pilloxa.com](https://www.pilloxa.com)) leveraging React Native for developing an iOS and Android application that along with some hardware / bluetooth wizardry was aimed at helping patients in support programs and clinical trials stay healthy. 📱

-### Keeping it Playful 🎨

-But hey, it's not all serious code and debugging.
-Check out Boyscout, a pathfinding visualizer I whipped up.
-Take it for a spin here: [Boyscout Visualizer](https://yannvanhalewyn.github.io/boyscout/).
-(Use on laptop screen, not responsive)

-Oh, and tap the Boyscout logo for a neat surprise.
-A taste of my creativity and attention to detail!
+1.5 years maintaining and developing a mobile application for a Swedish company in the pharmaceutical and clinical trials industry.

+- B2C iOS / android application through React Native w/ ClojureScript
+- Hardware connection via bluetooth (for a physical pillbox)
+- Firmware update management from repository to pillbox via user's device
+- Understanding and implementing complex regulatory requirements
+- Maintaining and updating older legacy codebase

+I worked by myself for 1 year and carried the product development, UI/UX design as well as delivering features.

+## Miscelaneous jobs

+In between I have worked on projects and helped clients develop features in their websites or systems.
+Some examples range from maintaining the adverts scheduler for the large DPG Media, developing a CMS with frontend websites for the Dutch broadcasting system NPO down to helping a mediterenean wine salesman refine his webshop over a couple of weeks.

+---

-### Open Source 🏛
+# 🌐 Open Source

 I've have developed and open sourced [Pottery](https://github.com/brightin/pottery), an open-source library to leverage industry-standard PO translation files from Clojure.

-### Explore some more 🗺

-Wander around my GitHub profile to explore more Clojure projects and see my coding style: GitHub Profile.

-### Need help?
 ---

-Are you looking for someone with a bread skillset to help out developing a tool, app, prototype, script or website?
-Or do you seek someone to help train and coach Clojure developers to raise the skill level of your team?
-I am available for half time contract work and my typical rate is 60€ per hour.
-Feel free to reach out at:
+# 🎨 Passion Projects

+Beside the art of crafting beautiful code, I also have ambitions in music and am looking to combine both passions in a personal project.

+## Bardistry

+Helping singer songwriters perform their songs  🎤 https://github.com/yannvanhalewyn/bardistry

+A native iOS / Android application optimized for tablets to support singer songwriters manage and perform their setlists and lyrics.
+The codebase is shared between frontend and backend and uses Biff with XTDB for immutable awesomeness.

+## CEV Engine

+Real time music visualisations engine 👾 https://github.com/yannvanhalewyn/wolftrap-visuals

+An graphics engine build on OpenGL using Clojure that can take MIDI information to generate real time complicated and mathematical visual experiences in support of the music.

+## Realms of Inner Magic

+Build the next generation society 🧙 https://github.com/yannvanhalewyn/realms-of-inner-magic

+A fantasy MMORPG geared towards showing humans an experience of building a society based on unconditional love.

+## Boyscout

+For a simple and quick demo of what my work can look like, there's Boyscout, a pathfinding visualizer.
+[Boyscout Visualizer](https://yannvanhalewyn.github.io/boyscout/).
+(It's meant for a laptop screen, not optimized for mobile)

+Tap the Boyscout logo for a neat surprise and a taste of my creativity and attention to detail!

+---

+There are more projects on my GitHub profile that showcase my clean coding style.

+---

+# Recruitment 📥

+Starting oktober I'll be available 20-30 hours p/w.
+I am quickly oriented in new projects and deliver fast.

+My rate is €70 / hour.
+Video consultations are free of charge.
+You can reach me at:

 [yann.vanhalewyn@gmail.com](mailto:yann.vanhalewyn@gmail.com)

 Let's build cool stuff together!

 Yann Vanhalewyn